bec-archer/SR80-Manuals/user-manual.md

 **To open the sidebar:**

-- **Swipe from the left edge** of the screen, or
-- **Tap the back arrow button** in the top-left corner of the toolbar
+- **On iPad:** Swipe from the left edge of the screen, or tap the back arrow button in the top-left corner of the toolbar.
 The sidebar slides over the current view.
 Tap any item to switch to that view.
-The sidebar closes automatically when you make a selection, or you can swipe it away.
+The sidebar closes automatically when you make a selection.
+You can also close it by swiping it away.
+- **On iPhone:** Tap the **Back** button (< SR80) in the top-left corner to go back to the sidebar.
+The sidebar is the home screen — pick a destination and it pushes you into that view.
+Standard iOS back-and-forth navigation.

 **What you see in the sidebar depends on your device role:**